Quake4/MindMiner/Config.md

 * ***Difficulty*** [key value collection] - algorithms difficulties (as `d=XXX` in miner password parameter).
     * **Key** [string] - algorithm name.
     * **Value** [decimal] - difficulty value.
-* ***EnabledAlgorithms*** [string array] - set of enabled algorithms.
-If the value is null or empty, this means that all algorithms are enabled from the all pools otherwise only the specified algorithms are enabled on all pools.
+* ***EnabledAlgorithms*** [string array] - set of enabled (prioritized) algorithms.
+If the value is null or empty, this means that all algorithms are enabled from the all pools otherwise only the specified algorithms are prioritized on all pools.
 * ***DisabledAlgorithms*** [string array] - set of disabled algorithms.
 Always disables the specified algorithms on all pools.
 * ***RunBefore*** - command line to run before start of miner in folder ".\Run".
 More priority than in the configuration of the miner.
     * or [key value collection]